Colin McFarlane

-Colin Andrew Ignatius Peter McFarlane (born 15 September 1961) is an English actor, narrator and voice actor.
-He is best known for his role as Gillian B. Loeb in two films of Christopher Nolan's The Dark Knight Trilogy, Ulysses in the STARZ television drama series Outlander, the voice of Bulgy in the children's television series Thomas & Friends, the voice of PC Malcolm Williams in the children's television series Fireman Sam, and as the voice of "The Cube" on ITV.
+Colin Andrew Ignatius Peter McFarlane (born 15 September 1961) is a British actor, narrator and voice actor.
+He is known for his roles in film and television including Gillian B. Loeb in two films of Christopher Nolan's The Dark Knight Trilogy (2005–2008) and Ulysses in the STARZ series Outlander (2018–2020).
+McFarlane's voice roles include JJ in Bob the Builder (2001–2003), Bulgy and Beresford in Thomas & Friends (2017–2020) and PC Malcolm Williams in Fireman Sam (2020–).
+He was the voice of The Cube (2009–2021) in the ITV game show.

-He also appeared in The Commuter (2018), in which he played Conductor Sam, as Chancellor Riggs in the 2015 holiday television movie Crown for Christmas (2015), as General Pierce in the science fiction horror film Patient Zero (2018) and as Aloisius Dupree in three films of the Batzan Trilogy titled The Invisible Guardian, The Legacy of the Bones and Offering to the Storm in 2017, 2019 & 2020, respectively.

-His voice roles in animation and video games include JJ in Bob the Builder, Thadius Vent in Oscar's Orchestra, Harrison in Chuggington, Sparkie the Dragon in Mike the Knight, Sergeant Slipper in Dennis and Gnasher, Thunder in Fable, Uzimushi in Shinobido: Way of the Ninja, The Forgotten One in Castlevania: Lords of Shadow, Avalon Centrifuge in LittleBigPlanet 2, Heimdall in Lego Marvel Super Heroes 2 and Bernard Goodwin in Planet Zoo.

 Early life

 McFarlane was born on 15 September 1961 in Upper Clapton, London, to Jamaican parents.
-His father, Sidney McFarlane MBE served in the RAF and his mother, Gwendolyn McFarlane worked in the NHS.
-His father was awarded the MBE in 1999 for voluntary service to the community and for service with the Ministry of Defence.
-The family subsequently moved several times before settling in Lincoln, where McFarlane grew up.
+His father, Sidney McFarlane, MBE, served in the RAF and his mother, Gwendolyn McFarlane, worked in the NHS.
+His father was appointed an MBE in 1999 for voluntary service to the community and for service with the Ministry of Defence.
+The family subsequently moved several times before settling in Lincoln in the East Midlands, where McFarlane grew up.
 He attended the Perse School, Cambridge, and later read drama at Loughborough University, graduating in 1983.